 Thomas Agnew & Sons, established in 1817, is one of London's leading art dealerships and has acted as principal agents and advisors to some of the most important collectors of their time.

-Over generations, Agnew’s has acted as principal agents and advisors to some of the most important collectors of their time, including Edward Cecil Guinness, 1st Earl of Iveagh, Alfred Beit, Alfred and Ferdinand de Rothschild and more recently Paul Mellon, Norton Simon and the Samuel Kress Foundation.
-Agnew’s also often served as agent for the National Gallery, London in the auction rooms and has been involved in placing masterpieces in major museums around the world.
-The gallery has handled works by, amongst others, Caravaggio, Van Dyck, El Greco, Frans Hals, Poussin, Rembrandt, Rubens, Vermeer, Titian, Turner and Velázquez, including the latter’s Rokeby Venus in the National Gallery, London.
+The gallery has been involved in placing masterpieces in major collections and museums around the world, handling works by, amongst others, Caravaggio, Van Dyck, El Greco, Frans Hals, Poussin, Rembrandt, Rubens, Vermeer, Titian, Turner and Velázquez, including the latter’s Rokeby Venus in the National Gallery, London.

-Agnew’s gallery selection appeals to a cross-section of buyers, presenting a broad range of genres and subjects, price ranges, and periods, connecting the dots in art history demonstrating the relevance of the art of all periods to today’s buyer.
-We work with established collectors and curators to refine existing collections, while simultaneously introducing a new and younger audience to the pleasures and satisfaction of collecting.
+Today the gallery presents a broad range of genres and subjects, price ranges, and periods in several different mediums, including paintings, watercolours and drawings as well as sculpture.
+Agnews works with established collectors and curators to refine existing collections, while simultaneously introducing a new and younger audience to the pleasures and satisfaction of collecting.